Pavanan

-Puthan Veetil Narayanan Nair, fondly called and popularly known by his pen name Pavanan who was born on 26 October 1925 and died on 22 June 2006, was a well-known rationalist, literary critic and left wing political activist from Kerala, India.
+Puthan Veetil Narayanan Nair, fondly called and popularly known by his pen name Pavanan who was born on 26 October 1926 and died on 22 June 2006, was a well-known rationalist, literary critic and left wing political activist from Kerala, India.
 He was also a well-accomplished author and journalist, who had won the Kerala Sahithya Akademi Award in 1965 and the Soviet Land Nehru Award in 1979.
-He was the secretary of the Kerala Sahithya Academy (1977-84) and the General Secretary of the Kerala Union of Working Journalists, and a member of Kerala Kalamandalam and Kerala Sangeetha Nataka Academy.
+He was the secretary of the Kerala Sahithya Academy (1977–84) and the General Secretary of the Kerala Union of Working Journalists, and a member of Kerala Kalamandalam and Kerala Sangeetha Nataka Academy.
 Pavanan was the editor of Malayalam Encyclopedia.
 He had authored more than a dozen books.
 Pavanan Foundation Award was constituted by Pavanan Foundation to recognize and honour literary works.
 In 2011 M. K. Sanu, Malayalam critic and writer had received this award.

 Early days and family

-Pavanan was born on 26 October 1925 at Vayalalam, Thalassery, Kerala, India.
+Pavanan was born on 26 October 1926 at Vayalalam, Thalassery, Kerala, India.
 His father was Kuttamath Kunniyur Kunhisankara Kurup and mother, Puthan Veetil Devaki Amma.
 He had his education at Raja's High School, Nileshwaram, Kasaragod and at Brennen College High School, Thalassery.

-Pavanan married Parvathy in 1954 in Ottapplam (Palakkad District, Kerala).
+Pavanan married Parvathy in 1954 in Ottappalam (Palakkad District, Kerala).
 They have three children: CP Rajendran (geoscientist), CP Surendran (poet; author) and CP Sree Rekha (writer in Malayalam).